iExecBlockchainComputing/iexec-doc/datawallet.rst

                                                    .. image:: ./_images/SGX.jpg

 * Second we provide an auditable (open source) `Secret Management Service <https://github.com/iExecBlockchainComputing/SMS>`_ (SMS) software, whose purpose is to securely store the keys for the different actors involved (dataset owner, computation beneficiary).
 This solves the problem of delegating access rights: in essence the user delegates managing access to his data to the SMS.
 Of course the SMS has the same security challenges as the Worker (we must ensure it runs as expected, doesn’t spill the secrets, and is not spoofed by the owner of the machine on which it runs) hence **it must also run inside an SGX enclave** .
-As a company iExec will run its own version of the SMS, but the most security-minded users may very simply run their own SMS.
-Note that it could also be run by any willing third-party.
-The data owners will decide which SMS they entrust with their keys.
+As of now there is only one SMS running on iExec's servers, but we intend to open-source the code in the near future, so that anyone will be able to run its own SMS.
+Data owners will then be able to choose the SMS they trust the most.
+The address of the chosen SMS is parametrizable in the iExec SDK.

 Security guarantees
 ~~~~~~~~~~~~~~~~~~~~